-4. I will acquaint you briefly with what befell the former inhabitants of Fajûm.

-5. John and his troops, the warriors whom we have just mentioned, had been appointed by the Romans to guard the district.
+- 4. I will acquaint you briefly with what befell the former inhabitants of Fajûm. - 5.
+John and his troops, the warriors whom we have just mentioned, had been appointed by the Romans to guard the district.
 Now these posted other guards near the rock of the city of Lâhûn in order to keep guard continually, and to give information to the chief of the forces of the movements of their enemies.
 6. And subsequently they got ready some horsemen and a body of soldiers and archers, and these marched out to fight the Moslem, purposing to prevent the advance of the Moslem.
 7. And subsequently the Moslem directed their march to the desert and seized a large number of sheep and goats from the high grounds without the cognizance of the Egyptians.
 8. And when they reached the city of Bahnasâ, all the troops on the banks of the river came (to the succour) with John, but were unable on that occasion to reach Fajûm.

-9. And the general Theodosius, hearing of the arrival of the Ishmaelites, proceeded from place to place in order to see what was likely to befall from these enemies.
-10. And these Ishmaelites came and slew without mercy the commander of the troops and all his companions.
+- 9. And the general Theodosius, hearing of the arrival of the Ishmaelites, proceeded from place to place in order to see what was likely to befall from these enemies, 10.
+And these Ishmaelites came and slew without mercy the commander of the troops and all his companions.
 And forthwith they compelled the city to open its gates, and they put to the sword all that surrendered, and they spared none, whether old men, babe, or woman.
 11. And they proceeded against the general John.
-And he1 took all the horses: and they hid themselves in the enclosures and plantations lest their enemies should discover them.
+And he282 took all the horses: and they hid themselves in the enclosures and plantations lest their enemies should discover them.
 Then they arose by night and marched to the great river of Egypt, to Abûît, in order to secure their safety.
-Now this matter was from God.

-12. And the chief of the faction who was with Jeremiah informed the Moslem troops of the Roman soldiers who were hidden.
+Now this matter was from God. - 12.
+And the chief of the faction who was with Jeremiah informed the Moslem troops of the Roman soldiers who were hidden.
 And so these took them prisoners and put them to death.
 13. And tidings of these events were brought to the general Theodosius, and to Anastasius, who were then twelve miles distant from Nakius.
-And they betook themselves immediately to the citadel of Babylon, and they remained there, sending the general Leontius to the city of Abûît.
+And they betook themselves immediately to the citadel of Babylon, and they remained there, sending the general Leontius to the city |180 of Abûît.
 14. Now he was obese in person, quite without energy and unacquainted with warlike affairs.
-And when he arrived he found the Egyptian troops and Theodore fighting with the Moslem and making sorties every day from the city of Fajûm in order to $\langle re \rangle$ take the city.1 And taking half the troops he returned to Babylon in order to acquaint the governors (with the state of affairs), and the other half of the troops remained with Theodore.
+And when he arrived he found the Egyptian troops and Theodore fighting with the Moslem and making sorties every day from the city of Fajûm in order to <re>take the city.
+283 And taking half the troops he returned to Babylon in order to acquaint the governors (with the state of affairs), and the other half of the troops remained with Theodore. - 15.
+And Theodore sought with great diligence for the body of John, who had been drowned in the river.
+And with much lamentation he had the body drawn forth in a net, and placed in a bier and sent to the governors, who also (in turn) sent it to Heraclius. - 16.
+And such (of the Romans) as were in Egypt sought refuge in the citadel of Babylon.
+And they were also awaiting the arrival of the general Theodore in order to join with him in attacking the Ishmaelites before the rise of the river and the time of sowing, when they could not make war lest their sowings should be destroyed (and) they should die of famine together with their children and cattle.